googlegenomics/gcp-variant-transforms/docs/large_inputs.md

-Since processing large inputs can take a long time and can be costly, we highly recommend running the [preprocessor/validator tool](vcf_files_preprocessor.md) prior to loading the full VCF to BigQuery pipeline to find out about any invalid/inconsistent records.
+Since processing large inputs can take a long time and can be costly, we highly recommend running the [preprocessor/validator tool](vcf_files_preprocessor.md) prior to loading the full VCF to BigQuery pipeline to check for any invalid/inconsistent records.
 This can avoid failures due to invalid records and can save time/cost.
 Depending on the quality of the input files, you may consider running with `--report_all_conflicts` to get the full report (it takes